Health Care at Camp

 - In case of emergency, tzevet or hanichim should be brought to the mirpa’ah immediately.
 In case of serious injury, a mirpa’ah staff member should be summoned by phone.
 Someone should remain with the injured person at all times.

 - The mirpa’ah personnel are health-care professionals who give their talents and training to Ramah so that everyone in camp can enjoy a safe and healthy summer.
 Please treat them with respect.
-If you have a question or problem about how a camper or staff member was treated, please speak with Olga Tomanovich, our Rosh Mirpa’ah (Head of the Health Center) or Talya Kalender, our Director of Camper Care.
+If you have a question or problem about how a camper or staff member was treated, please speak with Laura Berger, RN, our Nurse Director, or with Talya Kalender, our Director of Camper Care.

 - For staff parents: if your child at camp is sick, our mirpa’ah staff will take care of them.
 If you wish, you may choose to sign them out of the mirpa’ah and into your own care.
 If you do this, you will need to sign a form stating that you understand that by signing your child out of the care of the Camp Ramah Medical Staff, you are taking responsibility for your child’s medical care at camp and for making any decisions about seeking outside medical attention.
 We do this to avoid any confusion.
 The camp’s medical staff is available to consult, however while your child is under your care, the Medical Staff is not responsible for their ongoing medical care.
 Please note: our mirpa’ah staff is always happy to care for any sick camper, even if their parent(s) is/are on staff.

 All medications for tzevet living in a tzrif must be kept in the mirpa’ah.
 This includes over-the-counter medications.

 We have a row of lockers in the mirpa’ah so your medications will be kept private and secure.
 (You will be given a key to your own locker and have access to it.)